Purdue-CS-24/PickupLines/README.md

 - If I stuck your beauty into an integer it would definetly overflow.
 We would need like, a big integer for that.
 - Are you a Mutex?
 Cause I want exclusive access to you.
 - Do you require a standard library?
 Cause I wanna use you with #[no_std]
+- Hey baby, there's an OverflowException in my pants, care to handle it for me?
+- Baby, you make my floppy disk turn into a hard drive
+- Baby, you're the only accept state of my finite automaton